 Climb aboard the ship for a Fluency Cruise to our next destination.
 Bring a souvenir from Lit Island (a book to read) for the trip.
 We will enjoy a couple weeks of Literary Sightseeing (check out the student work!).

 WORLD 2: TRANSCENDING TIME AND TRAGEDY IN FAIR VERONA

-General Concept: Boats from Lit Island will deliver us safely to Fair Verona, but the adventure is just beginning.
+General Concept: After enjoying the Fluency Cruise from Lit Island we will arrive safely at Fair Verona, but the adventure is just beginning.
 With our common language established and equipped with necessary skills, we explore timeless themes in poetry and Shakespearean tragedy (Romeo and Juliet) to answer the question, “What does it mean to read like a writer?”
 Prepare for a thumb-biting, action-packed experience like no other!